-Evergreen's orderbook, at 165,524TEUs or 17.4% of its current fleet, is 46,024TEUs greater than that of COSCON (at 119,500TEUs), meaning Evergreen should comfortably retain its lead.
+Evergreen's orderbook, at 363,524TEUs or 37.7% of its current fleet, is 244,024TEUs greater than that of COSCON (at 119,500TEUs), meaning Evergreen should comfortably retain its lead.
 The change in strategy will also help the company move toward Chang's reported goal of 'steering Evergreen into becoming the world's largest container line in his lifetime'.

 The company calls its current fleet development a 'fleet rejuvenation programme', which it started in 2010 by ordering twenty 8,000TEU-plus L-type vessels from Samsung Heavy Industries and followed by an order for 10 vessels of the same type from Taiwan's CSBC Corp in 2011.
-Evergreen also chartered five 8,800TEU vessels and 10 13,800TEU ships.
-27 of the thirty L-Type vessels were delivered by January 2015, three more newbuildings are to be delivered by Q315 and 'two dozen' vessels will be gradually redelivered as their charters expire by the end of 2015.
+Evergreen also took delivery of five 8,800TEU and 10 13,800TEU chartered vessels, with another ten 14,000TEU ships to be delivered in 2016-2017.
+27 of the thirty L-Type vessels were delivered by March 2015, while three more newbuilds are to be delivered by Q315.
+With the delivery of all these 66 vessels of medium to ultra-large size its currently chartered ships will be gradually redelivered as their charters expire.